AngSin/drift-ui/README.md

 - The theme matches your system's
 - Trading with TP & SL
 - view your and others positions & orders

+### Running

+- Requires a good solana rpc url such as a paid Helius rpc url (due to rate limiting)